-The “rose city” of Petra is an ancient world wonder, Wadi Rum is a natural Unesco heritage site not to be missed.
+Top of the Jordan ‘must sees’ has to be the ancient world wonder of Petra.
+Wadi Rum is a natural Unesco heritage site also not to be missed.
 The Red Sea has attracted expert divers for donkeys years.
 And who doesn’t want to try and die like a fly or read a newspaper in the dead sea?

 Yes there’s sand.
-There are also soaring mountains, epic vistas, great rifts with rocky ridge lines, water-filled canyons, endless valleys, unfathomable rock formations, crusader castles, biblical events, the promised land, precious biospheres, untold archaeological sites and countless good-humoured encounters laced with copious amounts of cardamon coffee.
+There are also soaring mountains, epic vistas, great rifts with rocky ridge lines, water-filled canyons, endless valleys, unfathomable rock formations, precious biospheres, crusader castles, biblical locations, untold archaeological sites and countless good-humoured encounters laced with copious amounts of cardamon coffee.

 Finding the Real Treasure

-There is an infectious joy throughout Jordan.
-In towns, cool trendy girls in colourful hijabs and aviator sunglasses shout “welcome”.
-On the trail, farmers offer tea or coffee.
-You’ll be invited into Bedouin tents to feast on Mansaf (a traditional dish of lamb and rice) Villagers offer homestays on another level (one had an ensuite) and tribe elders host wild star-gazing camps in magical Wadis.
+The whole journey is stoked by a joyous spirit: In towns, cool trendy girls in colourful hijabs and aviator sunglasses shout “welcome”.
+You can’t pass a farmers on the trail without an offer of coffee or tea.
+You’ll be invited into Bedouin tents to feast on Mansaf (a traditional dish of lamb and rice).
+Villagers offer homestays on another level (one had an ensuite) and tribe elders host wild star-gazing camps in magical Wadis.

 The bottom line is that locals will go to great lengths to make you feel at home.
-As anyone who has travelled to the region will tell you; that’s everyday Arabic hospitality.
+As anyone who has travelled to the region will tell you; that’s a part of everyday Arabic hospitality.
 However, here too, statistics show Jordan stands out.

 Jordan has a very long history of helping its neighbours.
-At the time of writing, roughly a third of Jordan’s population is made up of refugees from surrounding countries.
+Roughly a third of Jordan’s population (at the time of writing) is made up of refugees from surrounding countries.
 In fact, half of the world’s refugees are hosted by only ten countries and Jordan tops that list.

 Despite challenging events in the region, this small Arab kingdom, which protects the freedom of all religions, has remained peaceful and stable.

-Perhaps Jordan’s joy comes from its rich mix of history, culture and embracing those who need a home?
+Could it be that Jordan’s special brand of joy comes from its rich mix of history, culture and embracing all those who need a home?

-The thought certainly took my mind off the slog through the sandy bits.
+It was a thought that took my mind off the slog through the sandy bits for sure.